 - Popliteal lymph nodes.

-Politeal artery is the continuation of the femoral artery.
-It begins at the opening in the adductor magnus (hiatus magnus) in the thigh at the junction of the middle one third with the lower one third of the thigh.
+The politeal artery is the continuation of the femoral artery.
+It begins at the opening in the adductor magnus (hiatus magnus) in the thigh at the junction of the middle one third with the lower one-third of the thigh.
 It runs downwards and slightly laterally, to reach the lower border of the popliteus, where it terminates by dividing into the anterior and posterior tibial arteries.

 The popliteal artery is the deepest structure in the popliteal fossa.
 It has the following relations.